zdravkov/kendo-docs/dataviz/map/authoring-maps.md

 ---
 title: Authoring Maps
-page_title: Authoring maps for the Map widget in Kendo UI DataViz
+page_title: Authoring vector maps for the Map widget in Kendo UI DataViz
 description: How to process and transform maps from external sources to use with the Map widget.
+position: 3
 ---

 # Authoring Maps